 Watermelon is about 92% water, but boasts a whole host of beneficial nutrients inside that green shell.
 It’s high in vitamins A, B6, and C (awesome for beautiful skin and hair), lycopene, antioxidants, and amino acids.
 This friendly little melon has some of the highest lycopene levels of any fresh produce.
 Lycopene is linked to a healthy heart and bones, and can help prevent prostate cancer (source).
 Just keep in mind that if you eat a whole watermelon in a day, your body might overload on lycopene and make you sick.
 I know I’ve done it.

-I photographed the quiche recipe right after this, and drank that whole watermelon smoothie while I was doing it.
+I photographed my dairy free green monster quiche recipe right after this, and drank that whole watermelon smoothie while I was doing it.
 Food photography is hot work.